switux/AstroWeatherStation/README.md

 ## STATUS & DEVELOPMENT

-This is version 2.0 (unstable) of the project. **Do not update a 1.x hardware design with a 2.0 firmware as the relays are not activated the same way (high vs. low GPIO level).**
+This is version 2.0-RC of the project. **Do not update a 1.x hardware design with a 2.0 firmware.**

+Stability tests are underway.

 New features in this version:

   - Hardware
-    - Replacement of relays by mosfets
+    - Replacement of relays by mosfets.
-    - Button to enter configuration mode
+    - Button to enter configuration mode.
+    - Use of logic level mosfets (IRLZ44N) along with a 3.3V to 5V level shifter (SN74AHCT125) to reach minimum Rds(on).
+    - Use of LM7805 to deliver 5V to the level shifter.

 Improvements: